 "I have more than 35 years experience as a professional photographer, 22 years of experience as a videographer, and 15 years experience with broadband compression.
-Most recently I've added a 4K drone to my arsenal of cameras and have now flown more than 200 hours.
+Most recently, I've added three 4K drones to my arsenal of cameras and have now flown more than 800 hours.
 I have excellent collaborative skills and can take your project from concept to completion.
 I prefer being involved in all phases of the project, but I have no qualms about being just a cog in the machine.
 I've been involved with a huge variety of projects.
 As such, my skill set in most facets of video production and photography is extensive."

 I got into video quite by accident.
 In my younger days I was a professional touring rock drummer.
 The band I was with had toured Europe, Russia, and the states many times over.
 In 1992 the band declared it was going to break up so we did a farewell tour of Europe.
 I decided that someday (when I had kids) I would like something to show them about my youth so I bought a video camera to make "home movies" of the final tour.
 About 1/2 way through the tour, our record label president joined us on our bus for a couple of shows.
 She asked if I would be interested in producing a documentary of our final tour.
 Next thing I knew, I had a 70 minute documentary on sale world-wide.
 After that I was contacted by several rock bands, including major label bands and was asked to produce music videos.
 It all started from there.